Operation Yellow Star / Black Thursday, The Roundup of July 16, 1942

 Translated by Phyllis Aronoff and Mike Mitchell

-In a timely release, three companion books, Operation Yellow Star and Black Thursday (June 27, 2017) and The Vél d’Hiv Raid (September 5, 2017) bring to light one of the most traumatic events in French history during the 20th century.
-Written by Maurice Rajsfus, a Jewish survivor who became an investigative journalist for Le Monde and a controversial outspoken critic of the French Police, the three books offer detailed archival research and a first-hand witness account of the infamous roundup in France on July 16, 1942, in which over 13,000 immigrant Jews were arrested and detained for three days in squalid conditions at the Paris sporting stadium, the Vélodrome d’Hiver.
+At the 75th commemorative anniversary, three companion books by survivor Maurice Rajsfus, Operation Yellow Star, Black Thursday and The Vél d’Hiv Raid, bring to light one of the most traumatic events in French history during the 20th century.
+Rajsfus, who became an investigative journalist for Le Monde and a controversial outspoken critic of the French Police, offers detailed archival research and a first-hand witness account of the infamous roundup in France on July 16, 1942, in which over 13,000 immigrant Jews were arrested and detained for three days in squalid conditions at the Paris sporting stadium, the Vélodrome d’Hiver.
 The Vél d’Hiv Raid, as it is now known, was conducted by the French Police on their own initiative, without direction from the Gestapo, and is an event distinguished in history for its horrific display of local anti-Semitism under the Nazi occupying force.

 Black Thursday: The Roundup of July 16, 1942, is the author’s own account of being arrested along with his family when he was fourteen years old.
 The policeman who came brusquely to his family’s small apartment door was none other than a neighbor, a stinging reality that the author uses to catapult his investigation into the crime forty years after the fact.
 What did the local government know about the roundup?
 Who witnessed it?
 What about the mayor, the churches, the bus drivers?
 Why were the 13,000 primarily immigrant Jews?
 As one of the rare survivors of the raid, seeking answers brings the author to uncomfortable conclusions and ultimately to understand himself as one of France’s “lost children” and “a survivor of the absurd.”